OSGeo/grass-website/content/news/2022_06_03_GRASS_GIS_8_2_0_released.md

 distributed freely under the terms of the GNU General Public License (GPL).
 GRASS GIS is a founding member of the Open Source Geospatial Foundation (OSGeo).

-*The GRASS Development Team, June 2022*
+*Vaclav Petras and the GRASS Development Team, June 2022*